google/blockly-samples/plugins/workspace-backpack/README.md

 - `init`: Initializes the backpack.
 - `dispose`: Disposes of backpack.

-- `isOpen`: Returns whether the backpack is open.
-- `open`: Opens the backpack flyout.
-- `close`: Closes the backpack flyout.

 - `getCount`: Returns the count of items in the backpack.
 - `getContents` Returns backpack contents.
 - `empty`: Empties the backpack's contents.
 If the contents-flyout is currently open it will be closed.
+- `addBlock`: Adds Block to backpack.
+- `addBlocks`: Adds Blocks to backpack.
+- `removeBlock`: Removes Block to backpack.
 - `addItem`: Adds item to backpack.
-- `deleteItem`: Deletes item from the backpack.
+- `removeItem`: Removes item from the backpack.
 - `setContents`: Sets backpack contents.

+- `isOpen`: Returns whether the backpack is open.
+- `open`: Opens the backpack flyout.
+- `close`: Closes the backpack flyout.

 - `handleBlockDrop`: Handles a block drop on this backpack.
 - `onDragEnter`: Handle mouse over.